Hassan II Mosque: Hassan II Mosque Museum

 The museum opened its doors to the public after the construction of the mosque.
 It showcases art pieces from various traditional Moroccan arts as well as unused architectural elements of the mosque, such as carved stucco, painted wood ceilings, and zellij walls.

 Restoration works

 Structural deterioration in the concrete wall was observed ten years after the mosque's completion.
 This was explained as being due to exposure to the salt water of the Atlantic Ocean, into which nearly half of the mosque's foundation projects.
-Salt water migrating into the porous concrete caused the rusting of the rebar steel reinforcements resulting in expansion of the steel and causing cracking of concrete.
+Salt water migrating into the porous concrete caused the rusting of the rebar steel reinforcements, resulting in expansion of the steel and causing cracking of the concrete.
 Salt water had penetrated beyond the steel bar into the structures as well.